fxxmiles/CANONGIT/canon1.md

 aforementioned contributions by presenting the most important examples of practical applications.
-These include experiments on nudging people towards healthier lifestyles as well as articles on better schemes for organ donation and topics as the improvement of hygiene in hospitals.\
+These include experiments on nudging people towards healthier lifestyles as well as articles on better schemes for organ donation and topics as the improvement of hygiene in hospitals.*
-**

-Introduction {#introduction .unnumbered}
+Introduction
 ============

 How can we make people quit smoking?
 Which way is the best to increase the number of organ donors?
 Why are so many people unable to cope with